KryptonWorld/bftDpos/README.md

     * the votes of each voter
     * the current schedule
 3. What does the system contract do?
-    * it is been called every one minute
+    * it is called every one minute
     * it propose a new schedule to if the voted producers change, the schedule will be proposed to the block header
 4. How to validate a block?
     * check whether the ```schedule_version``` matches the schedule in the latest prior DPoS-irreversible block that contains ```new_producers```